 The risk is too high, and margins are most vulnerable.

-Business 101: Be weary of new product cannibalizing existing product.
+Business 101: Be wary of new product cannibalizing existing product.

 The threat of cannibalization of an existing product by a new product is one retailers are all too familiar with.
 You produce a new version or style of an existing product that ends up selling at the expense of other products.